 A helpful list of eight attractive and developmentally appropriate newborn toys that are perfect for babies ages 0-3 months.

-You know by now that I’m pretty picky about what I buy.
+I’m pretty picky about what I buy.
 But when it comes to toys for the youngest babies, I’ll often defer to the professionals and give babies what they find most stimulating: newborn toys in bright colors with strange textures and funny sounds.
-That said, I’ll still try to find the better looking ones!
-If you’re looking for ways to entertain your very young baby in (relative) style, today’s post is for you.
-Trust me, even if it seems like your baby will never do anything but sleep and eat, you’ll soon want a few toys that will encourage your child’s development while adding some novelty to your day.
+That said, I’ll still try to find the better-looking ones!
+Even if it seems like your baby will never do anything but sleep and eat, you’ll want a few toys that will encourage your child’s development while adding some novelty to your day.

 An activity gym is my number one toy recommendation for new parents.
 My daughter began spending a few minutes a day at her “gym” within the first week of her life!
 An activity gym a perfect place to practice tummy time.
 Even if your baby doesn’t seem to enjoy it, it’s important to get some tummy time in every day.
 Tummy time helps strengthen your baby’s neck and shoulder muscles, which they’ll need to begin crawling and walking.
 Did you know that it provides a foundation for motor skills?
 Practicing tummy time on the floor at the activity gym for 3-5 minutes a few times a day is really pretty simple, and it’s a nice way to encourage your baby to interact with his surroundings.